WCram/City_Surfer_VR/README.md

 ![Alt Text](https://github.com/WCram/City_Surfer_VR/blob/master/City_Surfer.gif)

 Synopsis:\
-Created a prototype for a locamotion system that would propel the user indrectly using non friction (ice) panels or slides and let the player flying around a city.
+Created a prototype for a locomotion system that would propel the user indirectly using non friction (ice) panels or slides and let the player flying around a city.

 Purpose:\
 Allow the player to navigate around a city as if on a self generated ice slide\